curityio/kubernetes-training/lesson-2/README.md

 # Enable External OAuth Endpoints

-Provides external base URLs for the admin and runtime workloads at these URLs:
+Provides external base URLs for the admin and runtime workloads.

+## Design External URLs

+If you are running the full Curity Identity Server you might design these base URLs for a test system:

 - Admin UI Base URL: `http://admin.testcluster.example`
 - OAuth Base URL: `http://login.testcluster.example`

+If you are running just the Curity Token Handler, you might instead use these base URLs for a test system.\
+The token handler base URL matches the domain of a web app such as `http://www.demoapp.example`.

+- Admin UI Base URL: `http://admin.testcluster.example`
+- Token Handler Base URL: `http://api.demoapp.example`

 ## Install the Cloud Provider KIND